-On the 22nd of May, 1800, was produced, for Banti's benefit at the Opera House, an opera, entitled, "Zenobia and Arminia," the music composed by the Earl of Mount Edgcumbe; some of it was extremely pretty, and did infinite credit to the noble amateur, who is an excellent musician, and a good counterpointist.
+On the 22nd of May, 1800, was produced, for Banti's benefit at the Opera House, an opera, entitled, "Zenobia and Arminia," the music composed by the Earl of Mount Edgcumbe; some of it was

 At Drury Lane, 11th of December, 1800, was revived, under the classical superintendence of John Kemble, with great splendour of dresses and decorations, Shakspeare's "King John."
-Kemble acted King John with great force and discrimination. my humble opinion it was one of his very best characters; his scene with Hubert was great indeed: but what words can describe the magnificent performance of Mrs. Siddons, in Lady Constance!
+Kemble acted King John with great force and discrimination.
+In my humble opinion it was one of his very best characters; his scene with Hubert was great indeed: but what words can describe the magnificent performance of Mrs. Siddons, in Lady Constance!
 By those who have had the good fortune to witness it, I am convinced it can never be forgotten.
-Kemble's Faulconbridge was, and is to this day, a masterpiece.
+Charles Kemble's Faulconbridge was, and is to this day, a masterpiece.
 Miss Kelly was the representative of Prince Arthur; and although so very young at the time, evinced a promise of future excellence which she has most amply realised.

-Mr. Sheridan called upon me one day, and said, "Last night I was at Brookes's; Charles Fox came there with Lord Robert Spencer,-they had both been at Drury Lane to see 'King John.'
-I asked him if he was pleased with the performance."
+Mr. Sheridan called upon me one day, and said, "Last night I was at Brookes's; Charles Fox came there with Lord Robert Spencer,-they had both been at Drury Lane to see 'King John,' I asked him if he was pleased with the performance."
 He replied, "that he was, particularly with Mrs. Siddons.
-But," he added, "there was a little girl who acted Prince Arthur, with whom I was greatly struck; her speaking was so perfectly natural; take my word for it, Sheridan, that girl in time will be at the head of her profession."
-Mr. Sheridan at that period did not know that Miss Kelly was a relation of mine; but upon this favourable report, went to see her, and told me that he perfectly agreed with Mr. Fox; and further said, "that he should like to read the character of Monimia in the 'Orphan,' to her; for, at some future day, he was convinced she would act it admirably."
+But," he added, "there was a little girl who acted Prince Arthur, with whom I was greatly struck; her speaking was so perfectly natural; take my word for it, Sheridan, that girl in time will be at the head of her profession." od Mr. Sheridan at that period did not know that Miss Kelly, was a relation of mine; but upon this favourable report, went to see her, and told me that he perfectly agreed with Mr. Fox; and further said, "that he should like to read the character of Monimia in the Orphan," to her; for, at some future day, he was convinced she would act it admirably."
 Praise from two such men, and such judges of the drama, as Fox and Sheridan, must have been highly flattering to any performer.